 Why Being Anti-Science Is Now Part Of Many Rural Americans’ Identity

-And why that will make communication around the next crisis so much more challenging
+And why that will make communication around the next crisis so much more challenging.

 By September 2021, the scientists and staffers at the Arkansas Game and Fish Commission had gathered enough data to know that the trees in its green-tree reservoirs — a type of hardwood wetland ecosystem — were dying.
 At Hurricane Lake, a wildlife management area of 17,000 acres, the level of severe illness and death in the timber population was up to 42 percent, especially for certain species of oak, according to a 2014 forest-health assessment.
 The future of another green-tree reservoir, Bayou Meto, more than 33,000 acres, would look the same if they didn’t act quickly.

-Note: CORRECTION (April 25, 2022, 5:02 p.m.): This article has been updated to correct a misspelling of James Brandenburg’s surname.